mikechambers/CreativeCoding/README.md

 Projects using the [openFrameworks](http://openframeworks.cc/) C++ library.
 All of my projects were compiled using XCode on Mac.

-Look in *lib/mesh/* for reusable library code,
+Look in *lib/mesh/* for reusable library code.

 ### paperjs